-Killing the kill chain: stop phishing and you'll stop ransomware
+Killing the kill chain, stop phishing to stop ransomware

-Intelligent solutions such as Egress Defend use a combination of technology including machine learning and natural language processing to stop this vital step in the kill chain from happening.
-The best anti-phishing solutions look at the context, relationships, and message content of all emails for signs of ransomware delivery.
+ICES solutions like Egress Defend use machine learning and natural language processing to stop threat actors from breaching your organization’s defenses.
+Advanced anti-phishing solutions take a zero-trust approach and look at the technical data, context, and message content in all emails for signs of ransomware.

 Real-time teachable moments

-Because phishing emails prey on human nature in order to install malware on a system, your employees are your biggest security risk.
+Because phishing emails prey on human nature to install ransomware on a system, your employees are your biggest security risk.
 However, no amount of employee training can prevent human error, so it's critical to use technology as a backup.

-With global damages from ransomware predicted to top an annual sum of $265bn by 2031, it's never been more crucial to protect businesses.
-Phishing emails are the primary delivery system for malware, so it’s vital you have the right technology in place to protect against these threats.
-That, on top of employee security training, will help you avoid the dangers of ransomware.
+With global ransomware damage predicted to top an annual sum of $265bn by 2031, bolstering your email defenses is crucial.
+Phishing emails are the primary delivery system for malware, so you must have the right technology in place to protect against these threats.
+Combining anti-phishing software with robust employee security training will help you to avoid falling victim to cybercrime and ransomware attacks.